bronzeRaf/HomeAutomations/RealyProject/ReallyRelay/ReallyRelay/README.md

 Software is applied both in the NodeMCU and in the android smartphone.

 #### Android
 The Android side software is easy to develop through the [Blynk](https://docs.blynk.cc/) app.
-The final Android is presented in the the picture below.
+The final Android app is presented in the the picture below.
 There are 2 screenshots, one with the Heater OFF and one with the Heater ON.

 ![androidSide](https://github.com/bronzeRaf/HomeAutomations/blob/main/RealyProject/ReallyRelay/ReallyRelay/assets/android.png)